arvinshm/LLM-basics/README.md

 # LLM-basics
 Basic exercises in LLM architecture (see below) trained on a local GPU.
-Codes and description here were written by me.
+Tha main code here is written by me.
 A wise guy said, you can outsource your thinking, but not your understanding.

 ######### What's in this?